jakenguyen0118/pokemon-crud/README.md

 # Pokemon CRUD

-Create a full server that can GET and DELETE Pokemon using a separate `routes`, `controller`, and `models` folders and their corresponding files.
+Create a full server that can GET and DELETE Pokemon using a separate `controller`  and `models` folders and their corresponding files.

 ## Setup the server